eousphoros/optimaws/README.md

 optimaws
 ========

-Dumping ground for the beginnings of an open source AWS cost visualization tool
+Dumping ground for aws tooling written using sinatra, fog, and ruby